lgbt-foundation/whitepaper/whitepaper.md

 ## Notes on the layout

   * The overall layout of the white paper is rather a brochure than a technical paper.
-We will release a more technical _yellow paper_ in a more traditional whitepaper layout later.
+We will release a more technical _yellow paper_ and a more traditional whitepaper layout later.
 Alternatively, we could call this one the Pink Paper :)
   * Embrace white space
   * Each H1 headline (UPCASE headlines) start a new page, ideally in a visually distinguishable fashion
   * Each blockquote is either a quote when in _italic_ or a pullquote when **bold**